ylify/VEHoP/README.md

 ##note: We integrate many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.

-##Installation of HmmCleaner.pl: run two commands in HmmCleaner_install.sh (it might take ~20 minutes; be patient；try HmmCleaner.pl to check whether it was executable.)
+##Installation of HmmCleaner.pl: run two commands manually, shown in HmmCleaner_install.sh (it might take ~20 minutes; be patient；try HmmCleaner.pl to check whether it was executable.)

 ##As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
 If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.